 Some advisors receive soft dollar payments from mutual fund families.
 As a result, it is hard to determine exactly what you are paying them.
 Work with those advisors who practice fee transparency.
 These advisors will produce an invoice for you each quarter for the services they provide.
 Their only source of revenue is the fees they receive from their clients.

-Are able to recommend the best investment options
+Be able to recommend the best investment options

 Many employers use investment advisors who are required to recommend proprietary products or who aren’t able to work with the entire universe of investment options or providers.
 Investment advisors who work for brokerage firms, banks, and insurance companies fall into these categories.
 Work with an advisor who has no conflicts of interest and will make the best recommendations for your plan and participants.